Arthur-Bottemanne/Advent-of-code-2024/README.md

 -   First day, php was chosen...
 -   For the second day, C was the chosen one...
 -   Third day is for rust! finally an actual programming language.
+-   Fourth day is Java, barely touched it so we'll see how it goes.

 # Roulette